Compact Nursing States List 2025

 - Wyoming

-Currently, nurses who hold an active compact license may practice in the following states: Guam, Pennsylvania, Rhode Island, and the U.S. Virgin Islands.
+Currently, nurses who hold an active compact license may practice in Guam and Pennsylvania.
 However, nurses who reside in the aforementioned states may not apply for a compact license quite yet.
-Guam, Pennsylvania, and the U.S. Virgin Islands have yet to determine a date for this.
+Guam and Pennsylvania have yet to determine a date for this.
+Nurses who hold an active compact license may NOT practice in Connecticut, Massachusetts, and the U.S. Virgin Islands, despite pending eNLC legislation.

 States With Pending NLC Legislation

-Seven additional states, as well as the District of Columbia, have pending legislation waiting for approval before joining the eNLC.
+One additional state and the District of Columbia have pending legislation waiting for approval before joining the eNLC.

 - District of Columbia - B430